raceychan/ididi/docs/tutorial.md

 > This works for ABC, typing.Protocol, as well as plain classes.

-**`DependencyGraph.node` accepts a wide arrange of types, such as dependent class, sync/async facotry, sync/async resource factory, with typing support.**
+**`Graph.node` accepts a wide arrange of types, such as dependent class, sync/async facotry, sync/async resource factory, with typing support.**